 Green Grids Initiative

-The Climate Compatible Growth (CCG) programme will help to advance global collaboration on research into green grids to support the Green Grids Initiative.
+The Climate Compatible Growth (CCG) programme helps to advance global collaboration on research into green grids in support of the Green Grids Initiative (GGI).

 Climate Finance For Grid Investments In Emerging And Developing Economies

 In collaboration with the climate finance working group of the GGI, CCG has published a paper on how climate finance can be mobilised to meet the large investments needed in grid infrastructure across emerging and developing economies.
 The paper proposes two key opportunities to unlock such finance; firstly, by making specific changes to criteria on climate finance attribution that would increase the projects funded by international finance organisations, and secondly, an approach to assessing grid project by climate funds, to enable them to provide important concessional financing to further mobilise the investment needed.